Fayette County License Hearing Guide

 - Gather Evidence: Collect any evidence that might support your case, such as witness statements, dashcam footage, or any information that challenges the probable cause for the stop or the accuracy of the breath/blood test.

-- Consider Hiring a DUI Attorney: An experienced DUI attorney can navigate the complexities of the ALR hearing process, gather evidence, subpoena witnesses, and represent you effectively at the hearing.
-They understand the specific procedures and legal arguments relevant to Fayette County and Texas DUI law.
+- Consider Hiring a DUI Attorney: An experienced DUI attorney can navigate the complex legal procedures of the ALR hearing and represent you effectively.

 Possible Outcomes